The Basics of RV Holding Tanks

-Your RV will have three types of holding tanks: fresh water, gray water, and black water.
-Larger RV's may have more than one of any type of tank.
-For example, very large RV's that have a bathroom in the front and rear will probably have two blackwater tanks, one below each bathroom.
+Your RV will have three types of holding tanks: freshwater, gray water, and black water.
+A larger RV may have more than one of any type of tank.
+For example, very large RVs that have a bathroom in the front and rear will probably have two blackwater tanks, one below each bathroom.

-The fresh water holding tank supplies to the bathroom and kitchen faucets.
+The freshwater holding tank supplies the bathroom and kitchen faucets.
 It is also the water that is used to flush the toilet(s).
-If your RV has an outside shower, the fresh water tank will supply that as well.
+If your RV has an outside shower, the freshwater tank will supply that as well.

 The Grey Water Holding Tank